How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity

-There are several other variants of multi-block ADMM algorithms, including the symmetric Gauss-Seidel multi-block ADMM (double-sweep ADMM) (\cite{floudas2008encyclopedia},\cite{xiao2019understanding}) and the random-permuted ADMM (\cite{sun2020efficiency}).
-In the following numerical experiments provided in Table \ref{table:1}, we use UCI machine learning regression data \cite{Dua:2019} to first compare the performance of DRAC-ADMM with (1) primal distributed ADMM, (2) double-sweep ADMM, (3) cyclic-ADMM and (4) RP-ADMM.
-Besides, since the data-sharing scheme of random allocates the global pool of data to each local centers could also be applied to primal-distributed ADMM, double-sweep ADMM, and RP-ADMM, we also compare the DRAC-ADMM with (5) primal distributed ADMM with data-share, (6) double-sweep ADMM with data-share, and (7) RP-ADMM with data-share.
+There are several other variants of multi-block ADMM algorithms, including the symmetric Gauss-Seidel multi-block ADMM (double-sweep ADMM) \citep{floudas2008encyclopedia,xiao2019understanding} and the random-permuted ADMM \citep{sun2020efficiency}.
+In the following numerical experiments provided in Table \ref{table:1}, we use UCI machine learning regression data \cite{Dua:2019} to first compare the performance of DRAP-ADMM with (1) primal D-ADMM, (2) double-sweep ADMM, (3) cyclic-ADMM and (4) RP-ADMM.
+Besides, since the meta-algorithm of data sharing could also be applied to primal-D-ADMM, double-sweep ADMM, and RP-ADMM in a similar way as in DRAP-ADMM, we also compare the DRAP-ADMM with (5) primal D-ADMM with data-share, (6) double-sweep ADMM with data-share, and (7) RP-ADMM with data-share.
 We fix step-size to be $\rho=1$ for both the primal algorithms and the dual algorithms in order to eliminate the effect of step-size choices.
 And we set the percentage of shared data $\alpha=5\%$.
+We report the absolute loss \myeq{AL = \|\BFbeta^{*}-\hat{\BFbeta}\|_2}.
 The data set has dimensionality of $n=463,715$ and $p=90$.
-From this set of experiments, We are convinced that, firstly, the performance of multi-block ADMM algorithm significantly improves with only a small amount of data share.
-Secondly, the random permute updating order seems to be the most compatible algorithm to small amount of data-sharing, compared with other multi-block updating orders.
+From this set of experiments, we are convinced that, firstly, the performance of multi-block ADMM algorithm significantly improves with only a small amount of data share.
+Secondly, the random permute updating order seems to be the most compatible algorithm to a small amount of data-sharing, compared with other multi-block updating orders.